dward2/BME547/Assignments/final_image_processor.md

 **Final Project DUE:** Monday, April 27, 2020, 9:00 AM EST

+Q&A and Clarifications at bottom of this page.  **Updated 4/17/2020**

 ## Overview
 The final project in this class will require you to leverage the industry-standard skills you've learned over this semester to design and